Simulation structures

 Learn more about joints in the dedicated page.

-doesn't expose any feature useful.
-So it should simply be passed to the PhysicsPipeline::step
+doesn't expose any useful feature.
+So it should simply be passed to the PhysicsPipeline::step method.

 Learn more about CCD in the dedicated section.